steconcas15/PROJECT_CPSA_2026/README.md

 YOLO & ResNet18 DPU Thread responsibilities:

-* Load the configured YOLO and ResNet .xmodel targets sequentially,
-* Create the XIR graphs and VART runners for both models during thread setup,
+* **Load YOLO & ResNet18 models sequentially:**
+  During startup, the system reads the pre-trained and compiled AI model files (the `.xmodel` files for YOLOv3 and ResNet18).
+It loads them into system memory one after the other to prepare them for execution.

+* **Set up hardware acceleration (DPU):**
+  During the initial setup phase, the code creates XIR graphs and VART runners for both models.
+It configures the specialized hardware (the physical Xilinx DPU chip) to create a fast track for running the heavy mathematical calculations of YOLO and ResNet at maximum speed.

-* Open the camera only while active with reconnection logic,
+* **Manage the camera with smart retry logic:**
-* Run YOLO inference on the DPU to find the person,
-* Postprocess detections via Non-Maximum Suppression (NMS),
+  The camera stream is opened only when the thread is actively processing.
+If the camera loses connection or fails to respond, the code doesn’t crash: it applies an automatic reconnection loop that makes up to 5 consecutive attempts with a short delay between each to give the hardware device time to reset.

-* Execute frontal face localization inside the person region using Haar Cascade on CPU,
+* **Find the person using YOLOv3 on the DPU chip:**
+  The system captures a frame from the camera and passes it directly to the YOLOv3 model running on the DPU hardware accelerator.
+YOLO scans the image in real time to locate any human figure and draws a bounding box around them.

+* **Clean up duplicate boxes (NMS):**
+  Object detection algorithms often find the same person multiple times, creating several overlapping boxes.
+The code uses a standard technique called *Non-Maximum Suppression* (NMS) to clean this up: it removes the duplicate boxes and keeps only the single most accurate rectangle with the highest confidence score.

+* **Locate the face using the CPU:**
+  Once the person's bounding box is isolated, the system runs a traditional face detection algorithm (Haar Cascade) on the main CPU.
+This script analyzes the area inside the person's box to specifically look for facial features (eyes, nose, mouth) in a frontal position.

-* **Apply an anthropomorphic geometric fallback crop if the face is undetected:**
+* **Apply a smart geometric fallback crop if the face is undetected:**
-  When the Haar Cascade fails to localize a face (e.g., the subject turns around or is in profile), the thread triggers a fallback heuristic designed to isolate the head-and-shoulders region based on standard body proportions.
+  If the software fails to find a face (for example, if the subject turns around, is in profile, or the lighting changes), a backup geometric plan triggers automatically based on standard human body proportions.
+This process happens in two clear stages:

-  The fallback region of interest (ROI) is dynamically calculated through a **two-stage geometric process**:

-  * **Stage 1: Dynamic Aspect-Ratio Reconstruction**
-    Instead of just cutting the top of the box, the algorithm re-centers and scales the target region using the upper body measurements:
-    1. **Height Isolation:** It isolates the top 40% height of the YOLO bounding box ($Y_{fallback} = Y_1 + (Y_2 - Y_1) \times 0.4$).
-    2. **Width Anchoring:** It finds the horizontal center of the person ($X_{center} = \frac{X_1 + X_2}{2}$).
-    3. **Proportional Scaling:** It forces a human-like proportion by calculating a custom fallback width equal to 120% of this isolated height ($W_{fallback} = H_{isolated} \times 1.2$).
-    4. **Bounding Box Creation:** This creates a structured, centered box around the head and neck area.

-  > 📐 **Stage 1 & 2 Geometric Evolution:**
+  * **Stage 1 (Reconstruction):** It isolates only the top 40% height of the person's body box (where the head and shoulders are expected to be), calculates the exact horizontal center, and forces a custom width equal to 120% of that isolated height to create a perfectly proportioned box around the head and neck.
+  * **Stage 2 (Margin Expansion):** This newly calculated box is then expanded outward by 30% on all sides.
+This acts like "zooming out" slightly to include surrounding context (like hair, ears, or clothing), which helps the secondary AI model understand the image better.

+  > 📐 **Visual Breakdown of the Fallback Strategy:**
   > ```text
-  >  Original YOLO Box          Stage 1: Fallback ROI         Stage 2: Final DPU Input
+  >    Original YOLO Box             Stage 1: Estimated ROI       Stage 2: Final DPU Input
-  > ┌─────────────────┐        ┌───────────────────┐         ┌─────────────────────────┐
+  > ┌─────────────────────┐        ┌───────────────────────┐     ┌────────────────────────────┐
-  > │                 │ ▲      │   [Head/Neck]     │ ▲       │  .....................  │
+  > │                     │ ▲      │      [Head Area]      │ ▲   │  ........................  │
-  > │  (Isolated 40%) │ │0.4H  │ ◄── W_fallback ──►│ │0.4H   │  :  +30% Padding Context:  │
+  > │  (Top 40% Height)   │ │0.4H  │ ◄──── 120% Width ────►│ │   │  :  +30% Context Margin :  │
-  > ├─────────────────┤ ▼      └───────────────────┘ ▼       │  : [ResNet Inference] :  │
+  > ├─────────────────────┤ ▼      └───────────────────────┘ ▼   │  :   (Wider Framing)    :  │
-  > │                 │                                      │  :...................:  │
+  > │                     │                                      │  :......................:  │
-  > │  (Discarded 60%)│                                      └─────────────────────────┘
+  > │  (Bottom 60% Body)  │                                      └────────────────────────────┘
-  > └─────────────────┘
+  > └─────────────────────┘
   > ```

-  * **Stage 2: Contextual Margin Expansion (+30%)**
-    Once the raw fallback box is calculated, it is passed to `preprocess_for_resnet()`, which applies a uniform contextual expansion (`YOLO_ROI_MARGIN_X/Y = 0.30`).
-This expands the bounding box outward by **30%** on both axes ($X \pm 30\%$, $Y \pm 30\%$) before clamping it to the image boundaries.

-  * **Purpose:** This two-step geometry ensures that even if the face tracker fails, the **ResNet18** model consistently receives a perfectly framed, padded frame containing the upper torso and head, preventing classification errors caused by tight or misaligned crops.
-* Run ResNet inference on the DPU conditionally (only if a valid face or fallback region is present),
-* Store the latest person-detection status, state prediction, and bounding boxes using locks,
+* **Run the state classifier (ResNet18) conditionally:**
+  The secondary AI model (ResNet18) runs on the DPU chip only when necessary.
+If YOLO detects no people in the room, ResNet is completely skipped to save power consumption.
+If a person is present (with either a detected face or an estimated fallback region), ResNet processes that specific crop to classify whether the subject is alert (*NATURAL*) or showing signs of fatigue (*DROWSY*).

+* **Save results safely using Thread Locks:**
+  While the background thread runs at maximum speed capturing and analyzing frames, it continuously updates the system status (whether a person is found, their box coordinates, and the drowsiness prediction).
+To prevent data corruption or memory conflicts with the main program trying to read these values at the same time, all shared variables are securely protected using mutual exclusion "locks".